panda728/SquarifiedTreemapLayers/README.md

-# SquarifiedTreeMapLayers
+# SquarifiedTreemapLayers

-SquarifiedTreeMapLayers is a library for generating and rendering treemap layouts.
+SquarifiedTreemapLayers is a library for generating and rendering treemap layouts.
 This solution provides various functionalities related to treemaps, including layout generation, color calculation, and legend generation.

 ## Features